-The FINANCIAL -- Freddie Mac on March 3 released the results of its Primary Mortgage Market Survey (PMMS), showing the average 30-year fixed mortgage rate ticking slightly higher on a better than expected November employment report.
+The FINANCIAL -- Freddie Mac on December 10 released the results of its Primary Mortgage Market Survey (PMMS), showing the average 30-year fixed mortgage rate ticking slightly higher on a better than expected November employment report.

 Attributed to Sean Becketti, chief economist, Freddie Mac.

 "The economy added 211,000 new jobs in November exceeding analysts' expectations, and the prior two months were revised higher as well.
 This momentum is likely to cement a decision by the Fed to begin raising interest rates this month.
 Following the release of the employment report, Treasuries rose 7 basis points and in response the 30-year mortgage rate ticked up two basis points to 3.95 percent."